DaveParillo/cisc192-reader/src/chapter5/review-3.rst

          .. tb-tab:: Answer

-            Below is one way to implement the "FizzBuzz" program.
+            Below is one way to implement the "fizz_buzz" program.
 We use conditionals with modulus operators in a while loop to categorize every number and print the correct output.
-Feel free to search up on the FizzBuzz coding interview problem if you are interested in other ways to code this program!
+Feel free to search up on the fizz_buzz coding interview problem if you are interested in other ways to code this program!

             .. tb-code:: cpp